What business insurance do I need?

 What expenses can I claim?

-A wide spectrum of tax-free expenses can be claimed via your limited company.
-Please refer to our Expenses Guide for examples or contact your accounts assistant or manager.
+A wide spectrum of expenses can be claimed via your limited company.
+Please refer to our Expenses Guide, available in the resources section of our site, for examples.

 If I use my home for maintaining my business records, can I claim an expense via the limited company?

-As there is only minor use, the Inland Revenue would allow a small claim (£6 per week).
+As there is only minor use, HMRC would allow a small claim of £6 per week.

 If I use a room at my home for business use, can I claim an expense via the limited company?